jometzner/ish-worktool/README.md

 ## Known Issues

--   f_b2b and f_solrcloud are not supported yet
+-   Component sets are not supported anymore
 -   Deploying a server is not possible yet